MaxArt2501/json-fmt/readme.md

 * `uppercaseExponential` - default: `false`

   When rendering numbers in exponential format, the `e` character is transformed into `E`; otherwise, it's always rendered as lowercase.

+## Command Line Interface (CLI)

+When installed globally with npm, a CLI command `json-fmt` is created, providing a tool to transform JSON files and streams.
+See [usage](bin/usage) for more informations.

 ## License